benjypng/logseq-tweet-plugin/README.md

 7. If you have multiple blocks, you will be sending a tweet thread.

+8. When you are done composing your tweet/s, simply hit the big blue tweet button to send off your tweets!

 ## Deleting tweets & tweet threads

 Once you have tweeted, the tweet button would disappear and be replaced by the date/time stamp of the tweet/thread, and a link to the tweet (or first tweet of the thread).
 To delete this tweet/thread, right click on the block and select `Delete tweet/thread`.